totalspectrum/spin2cpp/doc/general.md

 		       -O2 apply all optimization (same as -O)
   [ -Wall ]          enable all warnings, including warnings about language extensions [ -Werror ]        turn warnings into errors
-  [ -Wmax-errors=N ] allow at most N errors in a pass before stopping [ -D <define> ]    add a define
+  [ -Wabs-paths ]    print absolute paths for file names in errors/warnings [ -Wmax-errors=N ] allow at most N errors in a pass before stopping [ -D <define> ]    add a define
   [ -2 ]             compile for Prop2